Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 To support deployment ensure the functions core tools are available [Core Tool](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash) and dotnet sdks are installed [dotnet](https://docs.microsoft.com/en-gb/dotnet/core/install/)

 To complete this tutorial you will need access to an Azure subscription with the Azure cli configured to use that subscription and have the appropriate dotnet SDK installed.
+This project was developed with .NET 5, so either .NET Core 3.1 or .NET 5 will work as they are compatible.

 ## Get application code